HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer.md

 ### 4. (Optional) Storing Secrets on Azure Key Vault

 **Note**: This is optional.
-You may skip this section and enter plaintext for your AD admin password, safe mode admin password, PCoIP registration key, and connector token in terraform.tfvars.
+Users may skip this section and enter plaintext the AD admin password, safe mode admin password, PCoIP registration key, and connector token in terraform.tfvars.

-As a security method to help protect your AD safe mode admin password, AD admin password, PCoIP registration key, and connector tokens, you can store them as secrets in an Azure Key Vault.
+As a security method to help protect the AD safe mode admin password, AD admin password, PCoIP registration key, and connector tokens, users can store them as secrets in an Azure Key Vault.
 Secrets will be called and decrypted in the configuration scripts.
-To use secrets from the Azure Key Vault you will need to do configuration following the instructions below:

 1. In the Azure portal, search for **Key Vault** and click **+ Add** to create a new key vault.
-    1. Select the same region as your deployment.
+    1. Select the same region as the deployment.
     2. Click next to go to the Access policy page.
     3. Click **+ Add Access Policy**.
         1. Under **Configure from template** select **Secret Management**.
         2. Under **Select principal** click on **None selected**.
         3. Find the application from [section 3](#3-connect-azure-to-cloud-access-manager) and click **Select**.
-The ID underneath should match the Client ID/Application ID you saved from earlier.
+The ID underneath should match the Client ID/Application ID saved from earlier.
         4. Click **Review + create** and then **Create**.
 2. Click on the key vault that was created and click on **Secrets** inside the rightmost blade.
 3. To create **AD safe mode admin password**, **AD admin password**, **PCoIP registration key**, and **connector token** as secrets follow these steps for each value:
     1. Click **+ Generate/Import**.
-    2. Enter the name of your secret.
+    2. Enter the name of the secret.
     3. Input the secret value.
     4. Click **Create**.
     5. Click on the secret that was created, click on the version and copy the **Secret Identifier**.